Aziroshin/citygamesystems/README.md

 ### Why is the Blender exporter not a "proper" export plugin?
 This leaves room for the idea to run the JSON-exporter in a constantly running Blender process serving as a standing asset generator whilst the game is running.

-However, at least as of the time of this writing, citygamesystems isn't particularly committed to relying on that kind of"Blender server" (if you want to call it that), but its development is mindful of the option.
+However, at least as of the time of this writing, citygamesystems isn't particularly committed to relying on that kind of "Blender server" (if you want to call it that), but its development is mindful of the option.

 There's currently (a not yet published) experiment called "Noodleplosion"